 \subsection{Task Definition}

-The task of knowledge-intensive visual grounding~(KVG) is to predict a bounding box $B=f_\theta(X_I, X_T)$ through the joint understanding of visual input $X_I$ and textual query $X_T$, requiring fine-grained alignment between multimodal representations.
+The task of knowledge-intensive visual grounding (KVG) aims to predict the bounding box $B = f_\theta(X_I, X_T)$ of a target entity through the joint understanding of visual input $X_I$ and textual query $X_T$.
 While sharing structural similarities with referring expression comprehension (REC), the KVG task significantly elevates the challenge beyond standard REC tasks.
-As exemplified in \figref{fig:benchmark}{a}, the queries of KVG involve fine-grained entity specifications (e.g., ``Boeing 747'' and ``White-lipped snail'') rather than generic categories such as ``aircraft'' and ``mollusk''.
-Additionally, each image contains multiple objects from the same category of the target object (e.g., multiple aircraft in a single image).
-This setup requires both expert-level knowledge and advanced perceptual and reasoning abilities to pinpoint the precise visual features that distinguish the target from similar objects.
+As exemplified in \cref{fig:benchmark}a, the queries of KVG involve fine-grained entity specifications (e.g., ``Boeing 747'' and ``White-lipped snail'') rather than generic categories such as ``aircraft'' and ``mollusk''.
+Moreover, each image typically contains multiple objects belonging to the same category as the target entity (e.g., several aircraft within a single image).
+This setup requires models to leverage fine-grained entity knowledge and perform careful visual comparison to identify the correct grounding target among visually similar entities.